Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-11/_posts/2001-01-02-HTML5-AudioVideo.md

 ## Change Source with Events

-For audio it looks like this:
+For audio, it looks like this:

 ```javascript
     var audio = document.getElementById("song");